Media Query 2+

 | and | The and operator is used to combine multiple media features into a single media query.
 The query is true if each linked feature returns true. |

 | not | The not operator is used to negate a media query.
 If the query does not return false, it returns true.
-If it appears in a comma-separated list, it only negates the specific query to which it applies.
+If it appears in a comma-separated list, it only negates the specific query to which it is applied.
 If the not operator is used, an explicit media type must be specified.
-For example: not screen and (min-width: 400) and (max-width: 700).
-Note: The not keyword cannot be used to negate a single feature expression; it acts on the entire media query. |
+Example: not screen and (min-width: 400) and (max-width: 700).
+Note: The not keyword cannot be used to negate a single feature expression; it applies to the entire media query. |

 | only | The only operator is used to apply styles only when the entire query matches.
-Watch applications will ignore the only keyword when processing keywords starting with only.
+Watch applications will ignore the only keyword when processing keywords that start with only.
 If the only operator is used, a media type must be specified.
-For example: only screen and (min-width: 400) and (max-width: 700). |
+Example: only screen and (min-width: 400) and (max-width: 700). |

 | , (comma) | The comma-separated effect is equivalent to the or logical operator.
-When using comma-separated media queries, if any of the media queries return true, the styles are valid.
-For example: (width >= 192), (height >= 490). |
+When using comma-separated media queries, if any media query returns true, the styles are valid.
+Example: (width >= 192), (height >= 490). |

 | or | The or operator is used to combine multiple media feature comparison statements into a single media query statement.
 The query is true if any of the media feature comparison statements return true.
-For example: (min-width: 400) or (max-width: 700). |
+Example: (min-width: 400) or (max-width: 700). |

 | <= | Less than or equal to.
-For example: (400 <= width). |
+Example: (400 <= width). |

 | >= | Greater than or equal to.
-For example: (500 >= height). |
+Example: (500 >= height). |

 | < | Less than.
-For example: (400 < width). |
+Example: (400 < width). |

 | > | Greater than.
-For example: (500 > height). |
+Example: (500 > height). |

 # Example Code

-Query for devices with a circular or pill-shaped screen
+Query for devices with a circular or pill-shaped screen:

-.box { width: 100px; height: 100px; background-color: black; } @media (shape: circle) or (shape: pill-shaped) { .box { background-color: green; } }Query for devices that are watches and have a circular screen
+.box { width: 100px; height: 100px; background-color: black; } @media (shape: circle) or (shape: pill-shaped) { .box { background-color: green; } }Query for devices that are watches with a circular screen:

 .box { width: 100px; height: 100px; background-color: black; } @media (device-type: watch) and (shape: circle) { .box { background-color: green; } }